foglar/OV2024/README.md

 ```

 > [!TIP]
-> It is recommended practice to use a virtual enviroment.
+> It is recommended practice to use a virtual environment.
 > Download **[conda][conda]** and create a venv `conda -n ov2024`.
 > Activate it with a command `conda activate ov2024`